maxtrewartha/whenever-interpreter/README.md

 # Whenever Interpreter (C#)
 [![forthebadge](https://forthebadge.com/images/badges/0-percent-optimized.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/you-didnt-ask-for-this.svg)](https://forthebadge.com)
-A Whenever interpreter written in Microsoft Java (C#)
-More "ported to" really, writing interpreters from scratch is difficult
+Whenever is a programming language which has no sense of urgency.
+It does things whenever it feels like it, not in any sequence specified by the programmer.
+Original source files here: [https://www.dangermouse.net/esoteric/whenever.html](https://www.dangermouse.net/esoteric/whenever.html)
+This implementation is written in C# for some god-forsaken reason
 Inspired by Truttle1's [Whenever Esolang Video](https://www.youtube.com/watch?v=hBD-sA4-wzk) \:)
-Original source files here: [https://www.dangermouse.net/esoteric/whenever.html](https://www.dangermouse.net/esoteric/whenever.html)

-I might actually optimise this later.